 Parking at Runnymede

 If you want to visit Runnymede, but don’t fancy the walk, there is a National Trust car park on the Windsor Road, near Old Windsor.
-The car park is next to the meadow and from here you can walk directly to the memorials and art work.
+The car park is next to the meadow and from here you can walk directly to the memorials and art installations.

 The postcode for the car park at Runnymede is SL4 2JL.